 The Town of Berlin is in the geographical center of the State of Connecticut.
 The town is surrounded by seven other cities with a combined population of 240,000 The Berlin Police Department has a jurisdiction area of 26.5 miles.
 The population of Berlin is estimated to be 19,750 people.
 Berlin has 3,300 children attending public schools.
 Berlin has one high school, one middle school and three elementary schools.
 There are two private schools in town.
 There are 12 churches and one mosque within town limits.
-There are five companies and 125 small to medium sized businesses in town.
+There are 129 small, medium, large sized businesses in town.
 The Berlin Police Department patrols 112 miles of roads.
 There are 369 streets.
-There are eight state maintained roads in town and the Police Department has full responsibility for six of these roads and highways, including the heavily traveled Berlin Turnpike (Route 5 & 15) for a distance of 5.4 miles.
-Within the town boundaries are six reservoirs belonging to surrounding municipalities.
+There are eight state maintained roads in town and the Berlin Department has full responsibility for six of these roads and highways, including the heavily traveled Berlin Turnpike (Route 5 & 15) for a distance of 5.4 miles.
+Within the town boundaries are six reservoirs belonging municipalities.
 Berlin has three United States Post Offices and four separate fire departments.
-There is one public golf course and one private golf course.
+There is one public golf course.
 The Berlin Fair Grounds are located in the eastern section of town and once a year the Berlin Lions Club holds the Berlin Fair where the Berlin Police department provides security and traffic assistance for the large crowds that attend.
 The grounds are also utilized for several other events during the year.